jimmo/micropython/docs/library/ctypes.rst

   in particular, example above will access least-significant byte of UINT16 in both little- and big-endian structures.
 But it depends on the least significant bit being numbered 0.
-Some targets may use different numbering in their native ABI, but ``uctypes`` always uses the normalized numbering described above.
+Some targets may use different numbering in their native ABI, but ``ctypes`` always uses the normalized numbering described above.

 Module contents